codeadamca/php-variables/README.md

 ?>
 ```

-Hints: Convert each line of HTML to PHP one line at a time.
-Test your PHP after converting each line of code.
+Hints: Add each value from the array one at a time.
+Test your PHP after each new line of PHP.

 ## Tutorial Requirements: